FairwindsOps/insights-docs/docs/technical-details/reports/trivy.md

 ## Remediation
 If you're seeing Action Items from the Trivy report, there are two typical routes for resolution:

-* If the report is for a third-party library (e.g. a Helm chart), try updating to the latest version.
+**1. Third-party containers:** If the report is for a third-party container (e.g. a Helm chart), try updating to the latest version.
+Fairwinds will automatically scan newer versions of the container image from the source repository and recommend versions that have fewer vulnerabilities.
+Upgrade recommendations are refreshed each time the container image is re-scanned.
+To learn more, please [read our blog post about third-party image recommendations](https://www.fairwinds.com/blog/kubernetes-vulnerability-management-third-party-images-up-to-date).

 If that doesn't solve the problem, notify the maintainer that the latest version has a vulnerability, e.g. by opening a GitHub issue.

-* If the report is for an application you own, try updating the base image and any libraries you've installed on top of it.
+**2. First-party containers you own and maintain:** If the report is for an application you own, try updating the base image and any libraries you've installed on top of it.
+Fairwinds provides functionality to identify if vulnerable libraries have a known fix available.

 ## Private Images
 On some cloud providers, your nodes will be automatically configured to have access to your